Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Gauge Conditions

 Here, we study the effects of lapse evolution choices on the case study of equal mass, nonspinning, orbiting BHBs.
 The Lorentz boost initial data has a lower radiation content than the boost BY data and allows us to see more clearly the effects of the initial choice and evolution of the lapse.
 In this section, all runs studied are at the medium resolution, labeled `$100$' in Figs. \ref{fig:trumpinitc99}--\ref{fig:trumpre220c99}.

-Fig.\@~\ref{fig:MHRH} displays the effects of gauge versus resolution on physical quantities like the horizon mass (left column) and horizon radius (right column).
+Figure\@~\ref{fig:MHRH} displays the effects of gauge versus resolution on physical quantities like the horizon mass (left column) and horizon radius (right column).
 We expect the horizon mass to be essentially conserved during the orbital period up to merger.
 We can see that this physical observable varies very little with different gauge choices.
 On the other hand, we observe that the coordinate radius varies with the evolution of the lapse choice, but not as much with the initial lapse.
 After a sudden growth, typical of a gauge settling, the horizon radius reaches a constant value.
-The original \MP choice, $f(\alpha)=2/\alpha$, keeps the value of the horizon coordinate closer to its original value which could be beneficial for setting up the initial mesh refinement levels.
+The original \MP choice, $f(\alpha)=2/\alpha$, keeps the value of the horizon coordinate closer to its original value, which could be beneficial for setting up the initial mesh refinement levels.

-Fig.\@~\ref{fig:WAZ-4} displays the waveform as seen by an observer at $r=90M$ from the sources for different evolution functions $f(\alpha)$ for the lapse.
+Figure\@~\ref{fig:WAZ-4} displays the waveform as seen by an observer at $r=90M$ from the sources for different evolution functions $f(\alpha)$ for the lapse.
 The initial lapse here is $\alpha_0=2/(1+\psi_{\text{full}}^4)$.
-While physical quantities like the waveform and its amplitude are essentially independent of the gauge choices, numerical errors, which produce the high frequency noise, are not.
-The bottom panel of the figure shows a close-up view of the amplitude during the post initial pulse period.
-We observe that overall the choice $f(\alpha)=2/\alpha$ produces a lower amplitude of this high frequency noise.
+While physical quantities like the waveform and its amplitude are essentially independent of the gauge choices, numerical errors, which produce the high-frequency noise, are not.
+The bottom panel of the figure shows a close-up view of the amplitude during the postinitial pulse period.
+We observe that overall the choice $f(\alpha)=2/\alpha$ produces a lower amplitude of this high-frequency noise.

-Figs.\@~\ref{fig:WAZ-2} and \ref{fig:WAZ-1} display a similar behavior for the waveforms, but their close-up view of the noise shows a smaller amplitude, which suggests that the choice of the initial lapses $\alpha_0=1/\psi_{\text{BL}}^2$ or $\alpha_0=1/(2\psi_{\text{BL}}-1)$ lead to smaller amplitude gauge waves.
+Figures\@~\ref{fig:WAZ-2} and \ref{fig:WAZ-1} display a similar behavior for the waveforms, but their close-up view of the noise shows a smaller amplitude, which suggests that the choice of the initial lapse $\alpha_0=1/\psi_{\text{BL}}^2$ or $\alpha_0=1/(2\psi_{\text{BL}}-1)$ leads to smaller amplitude gauge waves.